ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## The Uptime Claim (uptime)

-The "uptime" claim contains a value that represents the number of seconds that have elapsed since the entity or submod was last booted.
+The "uptime" claim MUST contain a value that represents the number of seconds that have elapsed since the entity or submod was last booted.

 ~~~~CDDL